-"We define the WHOIS service as an interaction between the client and the server, running on TCP port 43, and implementing the protocol defined in RFC3912.
-We disagree that web-based interfaces that query a database can be considered "WHOIS clients".
+"We define the WHOIS service as an interaction between the client and the server, running on interfaces that query a database can be considered "WHOIS clients".
 They do not suffer from the same limitations as the text-based clients, and can easily handle authentication, internationalization and anti-abuse features."